rkuczer/rkuczerCUBESproject1/readme.md

 the database, currently the test function only works if there are multiple entries being entered into the database but still correctly checks for a test entry.

+After receiving the data from the wufoo response the program now creates a GUI window where the user can view data for the following entries.
+There is a buttot that creates a button for each entry and once selected the user can view all the entry's info for the user.
+It includes names, their collaboration level, etc. in the form of QLabel's, QCheckBoxes, QvBoxLayouts, etc.
+There are also 4 tests that check the functionality of the QLabel's presenting the correct info, the QCheckboxes and test if there is entries in the database as well.

 Currently, the database layout is a single table named 'entries' with each field in the json response as its own column.

-Currently, no missing components are in Sprint 1 Project 2.
+Currently, no missing components are in Sprint 1 Project 3.

 Wufoo form location: https://rkuczer.wufoo.com/forms/zqleboe1115c3h/